Quickstart

 admyral workflow push virus_total_workflow -f workflows/virus_total_workflow.py

-You can now go visit Admyral running on http://localhost:3000.
+You can open the Admyral UI by visiting http://localhost:3000 (opens in a new tab) in your browser.
+If a custom port was defined using ADMYRAL_WEB_PORT, use the defined port number instead of 3000.
 There, you should find the workflow and can inspect the workflow inside the No-Code editor.

 Finished!